Shef-AI/guy-sheffieldai.github.io/_resources/pykale.md

 ---

-This is a news item about AI at sheffield
+This is a news item about AI at Sheffield, please read it